simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 Do this exact same process again for `Space-Scene`.
 Be careful to navigate to the correct directory.

-Notice the `scenes` folder is a little differnt from the ones in `editor-projects`?
+Notice the `scenes` folder is a little different from the ones in `editor-projects`?

-The nesting is a little differnt.
+The nesting is a little different.
 Your project needs to resemble this:

 ```bash